econnet/econ/econ-1.0.rst

 The econs working on product parts are separate entities (natural or legal) and on purpose outside the control of the product `LE`_.
 Accordingly they have their own responsibility to interact with their government, whether the same or different.

-Concentrating the effort of government interaction to saves effort is up to the econs, as it is no product specific.
-Econs can contribute to more products.
+Concentrating the effort of government interaction to saves effort is up to the econs, as it is no product specific, since econs can contribute to more products.

 .. _`dd`:

 :dd: founding

-Founding a `LE`_ must not produce ownership.
+Founding a `LE`_ must not produce `LE`_/product ownership.
-Only subsequent product-relevant work produces ownership.
+Only subsequent product-relevant work produces `LE`_/product ownership.

 When founding the `LE`_ the `articles of association`_ contain